About the Fleming Center

 Course description: Through hands-on activities, lab exercises, presentations and lectures, this course provides a strong foundation in Lean Six Sigma methodology.
 Participants map processes, identify root causes of problems, implement improvements and lead project teams to help organizations achieve performance improvements.
 They also conduct a real-world quality improvement project and become certified in Lean Six Sigma Green Belt.

 Format: Nine-week hybrid course focuses on group training and is available to requesting healthcare organizations.
-Course is offered in partnership with the University of Houston College of Technology, and meets half of the time in a traditional face-to-face classroom environment, with the remainder of the course delivered electronically.
+This course meets half of the time in a traditional face-to-face classroom environment, with the remainder of the course delivered electronically.